gunns2/coranova/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-This package can be used to formally compare two or more polygenic scores in one or more populations using correlation with outcome variable to compare the scores. \
+This package uses sample correlations to formally compare two or more polygenic scores in one or more populations.  \
 Two implementations are available: parametric and non-parametric.
 We recommend the parametric implementation for continuous outcomes, and non-parametric for binary outcomes, or other non-normally distributed traits.

 Paper forthcoming.